Maxime Crépeau

-Maxime Crépeau (born May 11, 1994) is a Canadian professional soccer player who plays as a goalkeeper for Major League Soccer club Los Angeles FC and the Canadian national team.
-He is regarded as one of the best active goalkeepers in Major League Soccer.
+Maxime Crépeau (born May 11, 1994) is a Canadian professional soccer player who plays as a goalkeeper for Major League Soccer club Portland Timbers and the Canada national team.

 Club career

 Montreal Impact

 Crépeau joined the Montreal Impact Academy of the Canadian Soccer League in 2010.
-After three seasons with the U21 squad he signed a senior contract with the Montreal Impact, becoming the team's fourth Homegrown Player on a 4-year contract.
+After three seasons with the U21 squad he signed a senior contract with the Montreal Impact, becoming the team's fourth Homegrown Player on a four-year contract.
 On January 5, 2015, Crépeau joined German club Fortuna Düsseldorf for a ten-day training stint before the open of Montreal's pre-season camp for the 2015 MLS season.
 After spending the beginning of the 2015 season with the Impact, Crépeau sat on the bench as the backup goalkeeper during the second leg of the 2015 CONCACAF Champions League Finals.

 After the match, as originally planned, Crépeau was loaned to FC Montreal, the Impact's USL affiliate team, making his professional debut against the Rochester Rhinos on May 2, 2015.
 Crépeau would spend two seasons with FC Montreal before the club ceased operations after the 2016 season.

 Prior to the 2017 season, the Impact promoted Crépeau to the #2 goalkeeper position, behind Evan Bush.
 In May 2017, Crépeau made his first-team debut in the first leg of the 2017 Canadian Championship against Vancouver Whitecaps FC.